bnikanjam/trivia_quizzes/README.md

 ## Getting Started

 ### Pre-requisites and Local Development
-You should already have Python 3.8, Pipenv for managing dependencies and isolated virtual environments, and node installed on your local machine.
+You should already have Python 3.8, Docker, Pipenv, and node installed on your local machine.
 The project is using a PostgreSQL database, and you also need one or two PostgreSQL database servers.
 - For development, you can use Postgres server installed locally, built in a docker container, or setup and hosted on a PaaS cloud service such as Heroku.
 You need to have your PostgreSQL server up and running somewhere and its credentials to connect to it.
 In this project, we use Heroku Postgres during development.
 - For testing using a cloud database as a service is not practical because, for each test, a new connection must be established over the internet, which makes tests very time-consuming.
 We build a Postgres docker container for our tests.